Austin Divorce Lawyers

 The only assets or liabilities exempt from property division is separate property.
 Separate property is something you (and only you) explicitly own, like gifts meant only for you, something you bought for yourself before marriage, personal debt, etc.

 Property division can quickly get complicated if the parties possess a significant amount of marital property or disagree on how to split it.
-A property division lawyer will work with financial professionals like certified public accountants (CPAs) specializing in asset valuation to help you identify the best path forward in your property division.
+An Austin divorce attorney will work with financial professionals like certified public accountants (CPAs) specializing in asset valuation to help you identify the best path forward in your property division.

 Depending on you and your spouse's financial circumstances, one of you may have to pay the other party spousal maintenance (alimony).